lsu-ddem/pathways-engineering/content/Spring Semester/construction-management/_index.md

 ---

 ### Overview
-Acting as construction managers, students will develop a bid (schedule and materials) for a small object (created by another team) and build it.
+Acting as construction managers, students will develop a bid that includes a cost for materials and an estimated schedule for a small object (created by another team) and build it.
+Teams will only be able to communicate with the client using a request for information.

 ### Teacher Notes